Rfam/rfam-taxonomy/Readme.md

 Each file contains seven columns:

 1. `Family` = Rfam accession (e.g. RF00001)
-2. `Domain` = Taxonomic domain where the family is found
+2. `Domain` = Taxonomic domain where the family is found (:grey_exclamation: this is the most important column)
 3. `Seed domains` = All taxonomic domains from the seed alignment
 4. `Full region domains` = All taxonomic domains from full region hits
 5. `Rfam ID` = Rfam identifier (e.g. 5S_rRNA)